Audiology Today Editorial Guidelines

 When an article is accepted by the Editor, you will be notified of the issue of publication.
 Please note that the magazine has a three-month lead time for any given issue.
 All accepted articles are subject to editing for style, clarity, language, and length.

 AT seeks original articles with practical application to the field of audiology.
 Your personal experience as an audiologist can become valuable to readers by applying your insights, problems, and solutions their situations.
 Focus on the lessons learned rather than a chronology of events.
 Before you begin, ask yourself these questions:

-- Is this topic timely?
+- Is this topic timely and related to audiology?